 Cyrus has showed off a Johnny Cash-inspired tattoo on several occasions, but less known is her cover of his music.
 Here she covers his hit song "A Boy Named Sue."

-“Fifteen” With Taylor Swift
+"Fifteen" With Taylor Swift2009 Grammy Awards

 At the 2009 Grammy Awards, Miley Cyrus joined Taylor Swift, singing the country singer's (at the time) song "Fifteen."
 Her style was louder and more theatric than Swift's subtle interpretation.
 She was accused of over-performing.

 Singing "Landslide"In Concert, 2011